piekarsky/Exploratory-Data-Analysis-of-Bike-Sharing-Systems-in-Warsaw/README.md

 Thanks to the use of the Folium library, we can also present popular bike routes.
 Those that were counted at least 50 times over the analyzed period are presented on the map below.
 <img width="600" height="500" src = img/popular_routes.png/>

+<h3><b>4.4.
+Exploration of patterns of bike routes using clustering algorithm </b></h3>
 These routes can be represented as a graph.
 Such a graph with distinguished clusters is presented below (the Louvain algorithm, which is a hierarchical clustering algorithm, was used as the clustering method).
 <img width="600" height="600" src = img/graph.png/>

-the composition of three exemplary clusters is presented below
+the composition of three exemplary clusters is presented below.
 <img width="300" height="300" src = img/cluster.png/>